Erroll Garner: Death

 Garner died of cardiac arrest related to emphysema on January 2, 1977, aged 55.
 He is buried in Pittsburgh's Homewood Cemetery.

+Management, estate and heirs

+Garner's career was supervised by music manager Martha Glaser from 1950 until his death in 1977; he was her only client.

+Neither Garner's partner Rosalyn Noisette nor his daughter Kim Garner were able to be his heirs.
+Glaser became his estate executor.
+After Glaser's death, her niece Susan Rosenberg inherited the charge to deal with Garner's cultural legacy.

 Playing style

 Short in stature (5 ft 2 in), Garner performed sitting on multiple telephone directories.
 He was also known for his vocalizations while playing, which can be heard on many of his recordings.
 He helped to bridge the gap for jazz musicians between nightclubs and the concert hall.